-314 The views provided differ mainly between preparers and other respondents like users, auditors and standard setters or regulators.
+334 The views provided differ mainly between preparers and other respondents like users, auditors and standard setters or regulators.
 While preparers are mainly reluctant to improve the guidance on allocation or reallocation of goodwill or to consider additional disclosures to make management overoptimism more transparent such proposals were appreciated by other groups of respondents.

-- 315 Preparers that provided a response agreed that developing a different and more effective impairment test would not be feasible at a reasonable cost. - 316 A preparers organisation commenting was not aware of a lack of discipline in the application of impairment testing in practice.
+- Preparers that provided a response agreed that developing a different and more effective impairment test would not be feasible at a reasonable cost. - 336 A preparers organisation commenting was not aware of a lack of discipline in the application of impairment testing in practice.
 One preparer did not agree with the too late recognition of impairment losses criticism.
 A different preparers organisation regarded current impairment test as satisfactory.
-Opposite to that, from the perspective of an insurance preparers organisation the IASB's deep going analysis of the functionality of the impairment only approach provided an instructive evidence that it is defective and the losses on goodwill acquired are recognised far too late if any at all. - 317 A preparers organisation commenting agreed that shielding is an aspect that could cause concern, but they considered this effect as a logical consequence of acquisition accounting.
-In their view this effect would be avoided if internally generated goodwill was recognised, though they were not convinced that this was something that the IASB should pursue. - A preparers organisation commenting considered that management optimism is an essential and natural aspect of human enterprise.
+Opposite to that, from the perspective of an insurance preparers organisation the IASB's deep going analysis of the functionality of the impairment only approach provided an instructive evidence that it is defective and the losses on goodwill acquired are recognised far too late if any at all.

+- 337 A preparers organisation commenting agreed that shielding is an aspect that could cause concern, but they considered this effect as a logical consequence of acquisition accounting.
+In their view this effect would be avoided if internally generated goodwill was recognised, though they were not convinced that this was something that the IASB should pursue. - 338 A preparers organisation commenting considered that management optimism is an essential and natural aspect of human enterprise.
 The opposite, i.e., a pessimistic view could also be damaging to an entity's future.
-In their view, the COVID-related crisis was a good example of a situation where it would be overly pessimistic to write down goodwill on the basis of existing conditions at the end of the first or second quarter of 2020. - 319 Another preparers organisation commenting shared the IASB's views that management over-optimism should be addressed by auditors and regulators.
-Another preparers organisation did not fully share this view but considered that any lack of discipline should be addressed by the auditors and not by increasing the disclosure burden.

-320 A preparer expressed the view that management over-optimism in the impairment testing is not demonstrated as estimates are prepared and reviewed consistently with the company budget process, which involve control procedures.
+In their view, the COVID-related crisis was a good example of a situation where it would be overly pessimistic to write down goodwill on the basis of existing conditions at the end of the first or second quarter of 2020, particularly since the recoverable amount is mainly driven by the terminal value which is based on the long-term steady state of a business. - 339 Another preparers organisation commenting shared the IASB's views that management over-optimism should be addressed by auditors and regulators.
+Another preparers organisation did not fully share this view but considered that any lack of discipline should be addressed by the auditors and not by increasing the disclosure burden. - A preparer expressed the view that management over-optimism in the impairment testing is not demonstrated as estimates are prepared and reviewed consistently with the company budget process, which involve control procedures.
 There are frequent analyses between forecast and actual data to ensure a good level of reliability of the estimates.
 They considered that a crisis should not immediately give rise to an impairment unless the acquirer expects that it would cause damages that would not be overcome in the future.